BRYN MAWR COLLEGE, Growth & Structure of Cities

 6a.
 Datable Buildings:

-As a test of the larger patterning we're encountering in the reading, start shooting/collecting digital images of datable buildings not found in collections of key examples, buildings that you might pass in your everyday travels that bear datestones or for which you might have other very good evidence for a precise set of dates.
+As a test of the larger patterning we're encountering in the reading, start shooting/collecting digital images of datable buildings from after the Civil War (1861-65) not found in collections of key examples, buildings that you might pass in your everyday travels that bear datestones or for which you might have other very good evidence for a precise set of dates.
 (But exercise skepticism of claims you think suspicious, and watch out for dates on institutional exteriors that may be of organizational founding rather than building construction).
 We'll begin putting these into a chronological sequence when you get back after break, and will try to bring them into each of our period discussions.
-Try to grab at least 6-10 good dated examples
+Try to grab at least 6-10 good dated examples.

 6b.
 Period Presentations:

-Each pair should focus on what they see as the most important themes that distinguish architecture in this period, trying to penetrative to the generative shifts in taste, technologies, economics, urbanistic trends, or other forces.
-Although it may seem the least substantive of these, in just being about visual preferences, try not to underplay changes in taste and the favor for types of form or space that emerge in your period, contrasting them to the preferences of earlier ir later ones.
+Each group should focus on what they see as the most important themes that distinguish architecture in this period, trying to penetrate to the generative shifts in taste, technologies, economics, urbanistic trends, or other forces.
+Although it may seem the least substantive of these, in just being about visual preferences, try not to underplay changes in taste and the favor for types of form or space that emerge in your period, contrasting them to the preferences of earlier or later ones.

 Once you have decided on your key themes, plan to tell the

-story in 40-60 mins. using no more than 5-10 buildings to illustrate
+story using no more than 5-10 buildings to illustrate your points,

-your points, choosing key images, including PLANS where points
+choosing key images, including PLANS where points are spatial.

 with the images (fully identified) to be used by the class afterward